adaltas/node-nikita/packages/core/src/actions/fs/hash.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'algo':
             type: 'string'
             default: 'md5'
             description: '''
             Any algorythm supported by `openssl` such as "md5", "sha1" and "sha256".
             '''
           'hash':
             type: 'string'
             description: '''
             Assert that the targeted content match a provided hash.
             '''
           'stats':
             typeof: 'object'
             description: '''
             Stat object of the target file.
 Short-circuit to avoid fetching the stat object associated with the target if one is already available.
             '''
           'target':
             type: 'string'
             description: '''
             The file or directory to compute the hash from.
             '''
         required: ['target']

 ## Handler